Loading Now

 SPF:example.com.
 IN TXT “v=spf1 mx include:example.net -all”

-Then copy and paste into your DNS zone record: qureshi.me.
+Copy the generated SPF record into your DNS zone file.
+For example: qureshi.me.
 IN TXT “v=spf1 mx a ip4:12.12.12.12 a:34.34.34.34 include:ak.qureshi.me ?all”